-Section 17 (Fig. 8a) illustrated that the harrat material was continuous and extended down to 30 or 40 m.
-Near the center, there was a pronounced low resistivity saturated zone probably 100 m thick that did not appear to extend to either end of the section.
-This was possibly a basement channel or a fault zone.
-The surface lava, which was very thin from about 300 to 650 m along section 20 (Fig. 8b), was underlain by a 10-20 m saturated zone, with reasonably good quality water.
+Section No.16 (Fig. 8a) illustrated that the harrat material was continuous and extended down to 30 or 40 m.
+There was a pronounced low resistivity saturated zone probably > 100 m thick ranging from 80 to 100 m below the ground surface.
+The surface lava, which was very thin from about 300 to 650 m along section No.20 (Fig. 8b), was underlain by a 10-20 m saturated zone, with low resistivity zone that indicates, to large extent, good quality of water.
 At about 100 m deep toward the center, low resistivity indicated a good volume of fairly fresh water.
-The surface lavas were continuous and about 50 m thick along section 21 (Fig. 8c).
+The surface lavas were continuous and about 50 m thick along section No.21 (Fig. 8c).
 These were underlain by an extensive saturated zone at least 80-100 m thick at about 60-80 m deep, where the resistivity values indicated that the water was quite fresh.